 - Next, excess skin and deposits of fatty tissue will be removed.
 Most Arm Lift procedures use traditional surgical methods, although liposuction surgery can also be used if large areas of excess fat are being targeted for removal.

 - After the excess tissue has been removed and the remaining tissues have been sculpted, the incision is closed with sutures.

 During the recovery period, you will wear a compression garment to reduce swelling and provide support for the tissues of the arm.
 To help the recovery process, keep the arm elevated and avoid heavy lifting for at least a few weeks after surgery.
 Patients can experience soreness, tenderness, tightness, bruising, swelling, and redness as their arms heal.

-Dr. Marcia Byrd and Dr. Paul McCluskey care for patients throughout the United States and Canada.
+Dr. Marcia Byrd cares for patients throughout the United States and Canada.
 Locally, they service the North Atlanta, GA area including Roswell GA, Alpharetta GA, Milton GA, Woodstock GA, Canton GA, Dunwoody GA, Sandy Springs, GA and more.
 If you would like to make an appointment to discuss Brachioplasty call (770) 587-1711 and schedule a consultation.
 Be the best you can be and live a full life – there is no reason to wait!